UstadYasin/ustadyasin/README.md

 > Flutter + Firebase application for managing shop rentals and billing.

-### 🌍 Tourist Guide App
+### 🌍 Rossman Store Sales

-> Advanced Flutter app for tourism and local exploration.
+> A machine learning project with 96 % accuracy and a beautifull UI using streamlit

 ---